joedooley/genesis-simple-footer-widgets/README.md

 Creating footer widgets can be a nuisance from project to project.
 Sometimes the original design calls for 4 footer widgets and by default Genesis only has the proper code for 3 footer widgets.

-Genesis Variable Footer Widgets allows you to easily go from no footer widgets to 6 footer widgets without having to worry about adding additional CSS or registering new widget areas.
+Genesis Simple Footer Widgets allows you to easily go from no footer widgets to 6 footer widgets without having to worry about adding additional CSS or registering new widget areas.

 == Installation ==

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
-2. Search for 'Genesis Variable Footer Widgets'
+2. Search for 'Genesis Simple Footer Widgets'
-3. Activate Genesis Variable Footer Widgets from your Plugins page.
+3. Activate Genesis Simple Footer Widgets from your Plugins page.

 == Installation ==

 == FTP Installation =

-1. Upload the entire `genesis-variable-footer-widgets` folder to the `/wp-content/plugins/` directory
+1. Upload the entire `genesis-Simple-footer-widgets` folder to the `/wp-content/plugins/` directory
-2. DO NOT change the name of the `genesis-variable-footer-widgets` folder
+2. DO NOT change the name of the `genesis-Simple-footer-widgets` folder
 3. Activate the plugin through the 'Plugins' menu in WordPress

 = Once Activated =